itemforge/sovereign/README.md

     ansible-playbook -i ./hosts --ask-sudo-pass site.yml

-If you chose to make a passwordless sudo deploy user, you can omit the `--ask-sudo-pass` argument.
+If you chose to make a passwordless sudo ansible user, you can omit the `--ask-sudo-pass` argument.

 To run just one or more piece, use tags.
 I try to tag all my includes for easy isolated development.
 For example, to focus in on your firewall setup: